European stocks hit one-week low on virus worries | Business

 European stocks hit one-week low on virus worries

-Dutch tech firm Proses, which has a stake in Chinese tech giant Tencent, fell 4.2%.
-Economically sensitive cyclical sectors such as oil and gas , travel and leisure, automakers, and banks led the early declines.
+Dutch tech firm Prosus, which has a stake in Chinese tech giant Tencent, fell 3.5% and was the top drag on STOXX 600.
+Economically sensitive sectors such as oil and gas, travel and leisure, automakers, and banks led to the decline in morning trades.

+A rally in the hard-hit cyclical stocks helped European shares hit all-time highs last week as expectations of a record jump in European corporate profit and optimism around the pace of vaccinations underpinned the continent's economic recovery prospects.
+However, a monthly survey of fund managers by Bank of America showed only less than half of the respondents now expect the European economy to further improve over the next 12 months - the lowest proportion since last June.

+Investors took little comfort from data showing the number of employees on British company payrolls moved closer to pre-pandemic levels in July and pay growth hit a record high, albeit distorted by the effects of lockdowns.
+Early reading of the euro zone's second-quarter GDP growth and U.S. retail sales figures are due later in the day.

-UK-listed shares of miner BHP Group jumped 8.6% after it posted its best annual profit in nearly a decade and said it would sell its petroleum assets to Woodside Petroleum.
+UK-listed shares of BHP Group jumped 6.7% after the world's biggest miner posted its best annual profit in nearly a decade and said it would pay a record dividend.
+Online trading platform Plus500 climbed 6.1% as it forecast annual revenue to be "significantly ahead" of analysts' estimates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)